XifengGood/4DVisualization/README.md

 ### ← .gitignore

 This file tells your computer not to send certain files to Glitch.
-We'll learn about this in Lesson 5.
 You won't need to edit it.

 ### ← index.d.ts

 This file helps VSCode's JavaScript language service check you code properly.
-We'll learn about this in Lesson 5.
 You won't need to edit it.

-### ← jsconfig.json
+### ← tsconfig.json

-This file helps VSCode's JavaScript language service check you code properly.
+This file helps VSCode's TavaScript language service check you code properly.
+It also gives TypeScript settings to compile your project with.
-We'll learn about this in Lesson 5.
 You won't need to edit it.

 ### ← index.html